Photo taken after improvement. The pantos are LS Models’.

 If you lift the LED support, you can discover the light guides.
 First snag: the two guides (red and white) are connected, probably to facilitate their installation and holding.
 But it is the door open to the light leaks, and that is what is happening.

-Second snag: the instruction leaflet indicates how to place the frontal lantern light guide (remove the cab layout, remove the glass from the lantern, replace it with the guide).
+Second snag: the instruction leaflet indicates how to place the frontal lamp light guide (remove the cab layout, remove the glass from the lamp, replace it with the guide).
 Besides the fact that the cab is not easy to put back in place, because it is clipped on windows that are prone to get out of their housing, and tend to twist, there is more annoying: this light guide doesn’t communicate with any light source!

 It is a gag that reminds me of the unified railcar trailer Roco, which has a lamp enclosed in a closet thus perfectly invisible from the outside, and without a light guide.
 If Vitrains and Roco were associated, one could hope for both the source of light and its guide!
 Wrecking!